winniewcyu/gobang_easy/README.md

 [ ] NewGamePrivate: change to functional programming instead of class, the ui of inviting friend should be just a button that raise alert on online friend interface with the roomID, join room require input: placeholder: Enter Room ID, and link to GameUI

-[ ] GameUI: most disastrous shit to be complete
+[ ] GameUI: most disastrous shit to be complete // TODO: chatbox element to be complete

 [ ] GameRecord: change to functional programming instead of class, and changing hard code to really functioning codes

-[ ] AdminHome: change to functional programming instead of class, please follow Home for reference
+[x] AdminHome

 [ ] AdminCRUD: change to functional programming instead of class, connect to db